Patches for locale and boost issue

 For this locale, [A-Z] does not include all letters of the alphabet.

 For the boost issue I attached a patch.
 Only simple substitutions are necessary.

-#1 Updated by Mario anyc about 5 years ago
+#1 Updated by Mario anyc over 5 years ago

 A small correction: The bug corresponding to the boost issue is https://bugs.gentoo.org/show_bug.cgi?id=357605, the issue in https://bugs.gentoo.org/show_bug.cgi?id=440842 is that setting a macro to stick to FS version 2 does not work anymore as a fix for the previous bug and instead, the proposed patch is required.